jerichofaderon/jerichofaderon/README.md

 ###

-Most of the stuff on here is storage space for my class projects, but occasionally I'll be building a video game or working on a pro-bono software project to help support local small businesses.
-When I'm not coding, you'll probably catch me at a kickboxing class, taking aerial shots with my drone, or hoarding Talenti gelato at your nearest grocery store.
+Most of the work you'll see here comes from school and personal projects.
+Outside of coding, you'll probably catch me writing poetry, watching video essays on YouTube, or foraging through my fridge for snacks to gnaw on.

 ## 👩🏻‍💻 Character Stats